UYSALCORP/Fullstack_Developer_Course/REACT/README.md

  ## Why React?
  ### React Features
  #### JSX:
  - Javascript Syntax Entension.
-It's not necessary to use but it's recommended
+It's not necessary to use but it's recommended.
+In your project you don't need to use DOM, directly using html codes to running javascript codes.
  #### Components:
  - React is all about components.
 You need to think everything as a component.
  #### Unidirectional Data Flow and Flux: